Infrastructure as Code for MLOps with Terraform

 }

-}t3.large isn't arbitrary.
-Part two established that each worker holds its own ~47MB model in RAM, and part six sized the pods around that; 8GB nodes give the model workers room without over-paying.
+}t3.large isn't a random choice.
+Part two showed that each worker holds its own ~47MB model in RAM, and part seven sized the pods around that.
+8GB nodes give the model workers room without over-paying.
 The infrastructure decisions and the application decisions are finally the same decisions, written down in the same repo.

 ECR: immutability, enforced by the platform

-In part four we agreed to tag images by commit SHA so any running container traces back to its exact source.
-Terraform makes that a rule the platform enforces, not a habit you hope holds:
+In part four we agreed to tag images by commit SHA, so any running container can be traced back to its exact source.
+Terraform turns that from a habit you hope people keep into a rule the platform enforces:

 resource "aws_ecr_repository" "api" {